TotalVerb/totalverb.github.io/projects.md

 This is a [library][cjl] for the [Julia][julia] programming language that supports currency arithmetic, computations, and formatting.
 In 2016, the project is now under the JuliaFinance organization umbrella.

+## High School Enrichment

+With my friend Ian Fox, we created an [enrichment] curriculum for our high school CS club.
+It covers a lot of stuff, including algorithms like Bellman-Ford and data structures like Binary Search Trees.

 ## Findr